 - Borax helps whiten laundry and makes soaps and other ingredients more effective.

 - Vinegar is a natural fabric softener, whitener, brightener, and odor remover.
 It’s great to use with homemade laundry detergent, but be sure not to mix them.
-Add your vinegar toward the end in the rinsing cycle after the wash cycle is complete.
+Add your vinegar toward the end, during the rinsing cycle after the wash cycle is complete.

 What you’ll need